 Due to the lack of public transit options in most of Ocean County, potential transportation improvements were limited to those that could be made to the road and highway system.
 The location of Stafford Park at the intersection of State Route 72 and the Garden State Parkway necessitated rethinking the Exit 63 interchange.
 As such, The Walters Group worked with DOT and the New Jersey Turnpike Authority to improve the flow of traffic by widening portions of Route 72 and elongating the southbound off-ramp to the Garden State Parkway.
 The design solution chosen - the "English Couple System" - to help with the flow of future traffic accompanying enhanced retail destinations and residential units, was to implement a new flow system for vehicles to improve highway access and decrease vehicle time at stoplights.
-In addition to interchange improvements, roadway improvements were made and bicycle racks were installed at many of the retail locations.
+In addition to interchange improvements, roadway improvements were made and bicycle racks were installed for use by residents.
 These bicycle racks were installed to provide employees a place to park their bicycles when they bike to work.
-These racks may in practice promote healthy commuting options, neighbor-
+These racks may in pracProject Team Public: Ocean County, NJ, Manahawkin, NJ Developer: The Walters Group Landscape Architect: Jonathan Alderson Landscape Architects Architect: Minno & Wasko, The Martin Architectural Group Civil Engineer: Speitel & Speitel, Inc. LEED Consultant: Magrann Associates ENERGY STAR Rater: EAM Associates General Contractor: Stafford Park Residential LLC Legal: Giordano, Halleran & Ciesla tice promote healthy commuting options, neighborhood interaction, and a reduction of vehicle-related emissions that contribute to air pollution.